wh0crypt/wh0crypt.github.io/_tabs/about.md

 order: 4
 ---

-I'm a red team pentester, passionate about challenges and researching every single rabbit hole that I encounter.
-In this blog, I will be writing about any cybersecurity-related topic that I find interesting enough.
+I'm wh0crypt.
+I'm currently studying Computer Engineering at University of La Laguna.
+I describe myself as a Hacking enjoyer seeking to share his thing.
+I will try my best to improve and make you part of my journey.
 For any question, comment and/or correction, feel free to contact me!